bobbysmith007/fennario-scenario/fennario-scenario.md

  * Eddie - Jacksons best friend from the farm next door.
 Always helping get Jackson into and out of trouble.
 Constantly teases Jackson about his unrequitable Peggy love

+ * Jeremy Grimble - The dark "edgy" orphan kid in town.
+Often dresses in dark colors and has been seen to sit in dark corners, smoking, with eyes cast down.
+Works odd jobs for the local butcher.

+ * Brandon Burger -  The town butcher, specializing in pigator mignon.
+   Has access to lots of sharp objects.

+ * Jenny Fieldner - One of the towns primary hunters.
+Had just gotten back to town when the bears attacked.
+A hard bitten women with a reputation for her appetites and fierce attitude.
+Close "friends" with Gensom Ginman whenever shes not a field or a fen.
+Best townsperson with tracking, hunting and woodsman skills.

+ * Jeckle Ketch - The towns largest lumber man.
+Has an axe that is as tall as he is.

+ * Judge Sherrif Quimby - Big Jims right hand man, and the law in these parts was sleeping off a bender in his own drunk tank when the bears attacked.
+Locked himself in to "protect the prisoners".

 ## Item Suggestions